 While some of these might change over the course of the process, having them discussed up front can help you avoid a last minute change that forces you to start the process over again.

-Step 2: Define a Schedule
+Step 2: Define an RFP Schedule

-The next step step in preparing a formal bid process to hire for brokerage services is to define your schedule.
+The next step in preparing a formal bid process to hire for brokerage services is to define your schedule.
 This schedule will typically be included in your RFP, and possibly distributed before the RFP is released.

 Putting forth a schedule is important because it sets clear deadlines and keeps respondents on a level playing field.